VectolGuy-Yann/django-papaye/README.md

 # django-papaye

-This package installs helps help you use Transcrypt in Django.
+This package helps you use Transcrypt in Django.

 It gives you new terminal commands and configures all you need inside any Django project, so you're all set to go.